 At the bottom of the Divisions pane are Add, Remove, and Edit buttons for working with Divisions.
 To work with Sections you will need to use KeyConfigure.

-The printers page is much like the Computers page, but a little more limited.
-You can not create or edit Divisions here, and various options are not available for printers.
-However, you can click the + in the upper right of the Ribbon to add a new Printer record, which works much as it does in KeyConfigure.
+The Devices page is much like the Computers page, but you can not create or edit Divisions here.
+However, you can click the + in the upper right of the Ribbon to add a new device record, which works much as it does in KeyConfigure.

 Clicking on the name of any given device will take you to the Details of that device.

-Once you click a Computer or Printer and are taken to its details screen, you can review the various details just as you would in KeyConfigure, and the categories are broken out in a similar manner to the panes you may be familiar with.
-Clicking the Edit (pencil) icon in the Ribbon in the upper right will allow you to edit those attributes (where applicable) just as in KeyConfigure as well.
-Nothing on the Information section of a Computer for example can be edited, so it may appear that the edit button is not doing anything, but if you switch to one of the other sections you'll see text fields and drop down menus to make changes.
+Once you click a Computer or Device and are taken to its details screen, you can review the various details just as you would in KeyConfigure, and the categories are broken out in a similar manner to the panes you may be familiar with.
+Clicking Edit will allow you to edit the various fields just as in KeyConfigure as well.
+For a full list of items in the various panes, see Computer Details and Device Details.

-Some information is interlinked in KeyReporter, and may even lead you to screens not accessible from the main navigation.
-For example, if you click on the Last User of a Computer, you'll be taken to a User record that you can also edit!
+Some information is interlinked in records, and may even lead you to screens not accessible from the main navigation.
+For example, if you click on the Last User of a Computer, you'll be taken to a User detail record that you can also edit!